According to a survey by Mortgage Solutions, most mortgage brokers rely on referrals or repeat business from existing clients for more leads.

 But what if you don't have many clients?
-If you’re new to the industry or have just gone out on your own having been employed by someone else, you probably won’t have much of an existing client bank to generate leads from.
+What if you're new to the industry or you just went out on your own?

 Lead generation companies exist for many industries.
-But they have always been particularly popular in the mortgage industry, and most mortgage brokers are familiar with the concept of buying mortgage leads from lead generation companies.
+But they have always been particularly popular in the mortgage industry, and most mortgage brokers are familiar with purchasing leads from lead generation companies.

-A lot of mortgage lead generators will also rely on affiliates to generate some or all of their leads.
-These affiliates might be other lead generation companies who are passing on their spare unsold leads for resale, or they can be individuals or businesses who generate mortgage leads purely for the purpose of selling them on to larger lead generation agencies.
+Many mortgage lead generators will also rely on affiliates to generate some or all of their leads.
+These affiliates might be other lead generation companies who are passing on their spare unsold leads for resale, or they can be individuals or businesses who generate mortgage leads purely to sell them on to larger lead generation agencies.

 Some lead generation companies will get leads via the phone too.
 At one time, outbound cold calling was a popular way to generate mortgage leads, but this was banned in 2004 when the Financial Services Authority (FSA) began to regulate mortgages.